plasticbugs/twitch-tools/README.md

 create a .env in this app's root directory with these variables

 ```
+// Twitch credentials are for the Prize Wheel widget
 TWITCH_USERNAME="your_twitch_username"
 TWITCH_OAUTH_PASSWORD="twitch_oauth_password"

+// Childs Play info and Google credentials are for the Donation widget
 CHILDS_PLAY_DONATION_PAGE="https://donate.childsplaycharity.org/your_url_here"
 GOOGLE_LOGIN="your_google_login_for_childsplay"
 GOOGLE_PASSWORD="your_google_password_for_childsplay_authentication"
 ```
+You only need to supply credentials/urls for the widget(s) you intend to use.

+**For Twitch.TV**
-To get a Twitch username, sign up for an account at http://www.twitch.tv
+* To get a Twitch username, sign up for an account at http://www.twitch.tv

-Get your Twitch oauth password via this page: http://twitchapps.com/tmi/
+* Get your Twitch oauth password via this page: http://twitchapps.com/tmi/

 **For Childsplay:**
 * Make sure you've created your Childs Play account using your Google login info.
 Currently, this widget only supports Google logins for Childs Play.